Keuka College logo

 Key Highlights

-• Founded in 1890 with a mission for accessible education for all.
+• Founded in 1890 by George Harvey Ball with a mission to provide high-level education to all students.

-• Resurfaced in 1921 as Keuka College for Women after a period of suspension.
+• Demonstrated remarkable resilience, successfully reopening in 1921 as Keuka College for Women after a period of suspended instruction.

-• Benefited from significant support from the Ball brothers (founders of Ball Corporation) in gratitude to founder George Harvey Ball.
+• Benefited from the significant financial support and land donations from the Ball brothers, founders of the Ball Corporation.

-• Motto: "Believe in What We Can Do Together," reflecting a collaborative and community-oriented spirit.
+• Guided by the inspiring motto: "Believe in What We Can Do Together."

 Timeline